How To Save Money on Household Essentials

 Understand unit pricing before you buy bulk

-Bulk buying feels frugal, but it only saves money when the unit price is actually lower and you will genuinely use the whole thing before it goes bad or gets forgotten.
+Bulk buying feels frugal, but it only saves money when the unit price is actually lower and you will use the whole thing before it goes bad or gets forgotten.
 The trick is to ignore the sticker price and read the small print: the price per ounce, per roll, per load, or per 100 sheets.
 That unit price, usually printed in tiny type on the shelf tag, is the only honest comparison between a small bottle and a giant one.

 Sometimes the big size is cheaper per unit.
 Sometimes it is not, because retailers know the large package feels like a deal and price it accordingly.
 Warehouse club sizes of paper goods, laundry detergent, and trash bags usually win.
 Perishable things like certain toiletries, or products you use slowly, often do not, because a five year supply of a lotion you use twice a month is not savings, it is just money parked on a shelf.